 Popular color options can also be found with the Interlux Brightside, commonly used for topside gloss surfaces with moderate water exposure.
 Also, Interdeck white paint with added non-skid is perfect for a white slip-resistant deck.

 In flat paint/primer in one option, you’ll find the Aluma Hawk.
-This is extremely popular for hunting and fishing boats and ease of use in white, blue, sand, aluminum gray, Jon boat green, and black.
+This is extremely popular for hunting and fishing boats and easy of use in white, blue, sand, aluminum gray, Jon boat green, and black.

 The best available boat paint for the topside with the best finish is Awlgrip, most expensive but best results and loved by customers.
 Some of the Awlgrip paints can be brushed or rolled but others must be sprayed.
 Awlgrip marine paint also requires a little more “do it yourself savvy” to apply these paints, and require the correct activators and reducers when applying.
 The manufacturer of Awlgrip recommends it for use only above the waterline and by professionals.